-Head to the city’s most hipster neighbourhood – Shoreditch – for a street art tour which introduces you to the area’s history and graffiti culture as well as showing off urban artworks from over 40 different street artists, from ROA’s giant crane on Hanbury Street to Stik’s black and white stickmen.
+Head to the hipster neighbourhood of Shoreditch for a street art tour*, which introduces you to the area’s history and graffiti culture as well as showing off urban artworks from over 40 different street artists, from ROA’s giant crane to Stik’s black and white stickmen.

-If you’re in London on a Sunday, don’t miss the colourful Columbia Road flower market.
-And check out some of Shoreditch’s themed bars – play ping pong at Bounce, table football at Bar Kick or bury yourself in the ball pit at Ballie Ballerson.
+If you’re in London on a Sunday, don’t miss the Columbia Road flower market with its colourful blooms.
+And check out Shoreditch’s themed bars – play ping pong at Bounce, table football at Bar Kick or bury yourself in the ball pit at Ballie Ballerson.

 Read more: Alternative things to do in London